You can never have too much

 If your bottle of fish oil says ‘1000 mg Fish Oil,’ that is the volume of fish oil per pill.
 That is NOT the amount of Omega-3 in that pill.
 A 1000 mg pill typically has only 300 mg of Omega-3.

-If you take fish oil that you bought at the drug or grocery store, you will need to take 10 pills to get 3000 mg of Omega-3.
+If you take fish oil that you bought at the drug or grocery store, you’d need to take 10 pills to get 3000 mg of Omega-3.

 Are you taking 10 pills a day?
 Probably not!
 So no need to worry.

 A dosage of 10 pills is simply unreasonable!
-And will probably cause side effects like bloating, gas and excessive burping.
-With a Pharmaceutical Grade Fish Oil like OmegaVia, you can get 3000 mg of Omega-3 with just 3 pills.
+And will probably cause temporary side effects like bloating, gas, and excessive burping.
+With an Ultra-Concentrated Fish Oil you can get 3000 mg of Omega-3 with just 3 pills.

 What to Expect if you Take too much Fish Oil?

-You should expect minor, harmless side effects like:
+You should expect minor, harmless and temporary side effects like:

 - Fishy burps